rancher/quickstart/vagrant/README.md

 When provisioning is finished the Rancher UI will become accessible on [172.22.101.101](http://172.22.101.101).
 The default password is `admin`, but this can be updated in the config.yaml file.

+If you want to keep the configuration changes outside the git repository you can copy the config.yaml file to local_config.yaml and make changes there.

 ## Remove

 To remove the VMs that have been deployed run `vagrant destroy -f`